Understanding SmartPush Metrics (for SHOPLINE Merchants)

 ConceptDescription

 EventAn event represents a recorded user action.
 For example, a customer sees your ad on a media platform and clicks the link to visit your store (Page View).
-They become interested in a product category and view the product listing (Product List Viewed), then click on a specific product’s detail page (Product Viewed), add the product to their cart (Product Added to Cart), and finally complete the purchase (Order Purchased).
+They become interested in a product category and view the product listing (Product List Viewed), then click on a specific product's detail page (Product Viewed), add the product to their cart (Product Added to Cart), and finally complete the purchase (Order Purchased).
 In this case, each step—page view, product list view, product detail view, add to cart, and purchase—is an event.
 Events are a digital record of user behavior.
-SmartPush now also tracks a wider range of actions including Email engagement (Sent, Opened, Clicked) and On-site behavior (View Product, Add to Cart, Search, etc.)
+SmartPush now also tracks a wider range of actions including Email engagement (Sent, Opened, Clicked) and on-site behavior (View Product, Add to Cart, Remove from Cart, Search, etc.).

 Attribute